AERONCA L

 Key Takeaways:

-• The Aeronca L cabin monoplane was the Aeronautical Corporation of America's first attempt at a low-wing, side-by-side cabin airplane.
+• The Aeronca L cabin monoplane was the Aeronautical Corporation of America's initial attempt at constructing a low-wing, side-by-side cabin aircraft.

-• It was produced in four distinct versions (LA, LB, LC, LD), each powered by different engines ranging from 70-hp Le Blond to 90-hp Warner Scarab Junior or Lambert engines.
+• It was produced in four versions (LA, LB, LC, LD), primarily differentiated by their engines ranging from 70-hp to 90-hp from various manufacturers like Le Blond, Warner Scarab Junior, and Lambert.

-• The aircraft featured conventional mixed construction, utilizing spruce spars and ribs for the wings and a welded steel tube framework for the fuselage, with both components covered in fabric.
+• The aircraft featured conventional mixed construction, utilizing spruce spars and ribs for the wings and welded steel tubing for the fuselage, with both components covered in fabric, and typically accommodated two occupants with a top speed of 115 mph.

 See a mistake?
 Contact us.